davidjwalling/os/README.md

 ### OS

-Copyright (C) 2010-2019 David J. Walling.
+Copyright :copyright: 2010-2019 David J. Walling.
 MIT License.

 - A simple operating system for x86-based PC-compatible systems.
 - A series of subprojects that demonstrate design and coding concepts.
 - Assembly-language, hardware I/O and protocol examples.
 - Fully-functional code as a learning resource.

+<span><i>No Windows.
+No Linux.
+No Mac.
+No "Management Engine".
+No Problem.</i></span>

 Click on the subproject name below for details.